learn-co-students/tic-tac-toe-rb-bootcamp-prep-000/README.md

 end
 ```

 This test is built to confirm that your implementation of the `#play` method will at some point ask the user for input via the `gets` method.
-In order to ensure this requirement of the play method, our test needs to setup some conditions and expectations.
+In order to ensure this requirement of the play method, our test needs to set up some conditions and expectations.

 1 .
 First, we have a sample game board, `board`, as it would look at the start of the game, entirely empty.